 Clover plants need light and are easily shaded out by long overgrown pasture plants and weeds with large leaves like docks.
 Healthy clover wont’ grown on low fertility soils – so again, fix the soil fertility status by getting a soil test done fairly soon.

 The key concern this month is how fast pastures will recover from winter to provide enough feed for all the extra mouths now grazing and competing with their parents.
 You cannot afford to waste one blade of grass when growth takes off, as it doesn’t come free of charge.

 It’s a good exercise to make a 1 square meter frame, and throw it at random over the paddock.
 Then get down and estimate how much is actually grass (especially ryegrass) and clover, how much of the area is weeds, and how much is bare soil and dung patches.
 You only get good feed from the grasses and clovers.
 Keep doing this through the season to see how things change – for better or worse.

-If your pastures have clumps of grass with coarse leaves, this is probably Cocksfoot, which will keep on getting rank if it’s not cleaned right off.
+Learn to recognise Cocksfoot, which will keep on getting rank if it’s not cleaned right off.
 Stock will only keep trimming the outer leaves and the inner tuft just keeps getting bigger.
 This really needs slashing off to get it into a more palatable stage, and then kept well grazed.

-If pastures are really devoid of grass and clover, you can’t do much about resowing pastures now, but you can see what the weed population is going to be like, and make some plans to deal with it.
-This should be to spray thistles when in the rosette stage, as well as ragwort and docks.
+If pastures are really devoid of grass and clover, you can’t do much about resowing pastures right now, but you can see what the weed population is going to be like, and make some plans to deal with it.
+This should be to spray thistles when in the young rosette stage, as well as seedling ragwort and docks.

 If soil nutrients are dangerously low and off the chart, put some fertiliser on as soon as you can, but don’t do the entire farm in one go as you need rain to wash it in before grazing.
 If stock ingest too much superphosphate for example, it can be toxic.